vadi2/nordic-hackathon-2025-ig/README.md

 ## Contents

 - **Profiles**: Customized FHIR profiles for patient data, care plans, and service delivery.
+The profiles are 'shallow' and do not go into the full details for the purposes of this Hackathon.
 - **Examples**: Sample FHIR resources demonstrating the profiles in use.

 ## Usage